RMIIA

 Q. Does GDL work?

 A. Graduated drivers license (GDL) programs are helping to reduce teen driving deaths.
 States began enacting GDL laws in the 1990s.
-Latest data from the National Highway Traffic Safety Administration (NHTSA) indicate that in 2008, 5,864 15- to 20-year-old drivers were involved in fatal crashes—a 27-percent decrease from the 7,987 involved in 1998.
-Driver fatalities for this age group decreased by 20 percent between 1998 and 2008.
+Latest data from the National Highway Traffic Safety Administration (NHTSA) indicate that the number of drivers age 15 to 20 involved in fatal crashes totaled 4,347 in 2011, down 48 percent from the 8,325 involved in 2002.

 A study supported by NHTSA, the Centers for Disease Control and Prevention, released in July 2006, found that GDL programs can reduce fatal crashes for 16-year old drivers by an average of 11 percent.
 Researchers from the Johns Hopkins Bloomberg School of Public Health found that when states had comprehensive GDL programs, those with a least five of the following elements in effect, there was a 20 percent reduction in fatal crashes involving 16-year old drivers: